Cities / London / EIFA International School London

 - Several parents valued the absence of typical London-prep stress.
 One wrote there is "no atmosphere of stress or competition over tests, grades, or admissions" relative to other London schools.

-- Mumsnet activity on EIFA is minimal.
-One thread asking for parent feedback in 2023 received only one follow-up reply, suggesting the parent forum footprint is small.
+- Parent feedback on EIFA is minimal.
+A 2023 public request for parent feedback received only one follow-up reply, suggesting the parent community footprint is small.

 - Limitations: not a prep for 11-plus or Common Entrance; the IB Diploma route may not suit French families targeting the French Baccalauréat; central-London setting limits sports and outdoor space.
 Last Ofsted rated Good (June 2024).